dygkkh/marfhingpl/README.md

-this language is interpreted, but i´m working in the compiled version. this language is a assembler but easiest and less freatures because language is in 0.1 beta, I will update the language to do a print you need to do this:
+this language is interpreted, but i´m working in the compiled version. this language is a assembler but easiest and less freatures because language is in 0.1 beta, I will update the language

+how to download/install
+-

+first you need to download from this repository one of this versions. the file is a *.zip. second you need to extract the files of the *.zip. the last step of the instalation is that you need to move that files to C:\Windows\System32 (I know that you distrust me)

+i´m working to only need to add the direction of that programs to path.

+to do a print you need to do this: